 - Be a part of the conservation and preservation of the ecosystem around your workplace.

 Mahes has been a naturalist for almost 13 years now.
 He comes from Nepal.
 He grew up in and around Chitwan National Park in Nepal.
 His father was a tiger-trapper, so he grew up hearing stories of the wild.
 Though his informal training for his future career began when he started volunteering for the projects at Chitwan National Park.
-He would help in data collection on animals or for the census.
+He would help in data collection on the animals or for the census.
 He would escort safaris.

 When I asked Mahes how did he learn – he said by observing.
 The whole jungle is in front of you – start observing and start learning.
 My little research would later tell me that most naturalists at this point in time are self-trained like Mahes.
 He indicates that sensing the animal behavior is very important.
 If the animal is in a good mood you can take some leverage but if it is a bad mood, you must leave it alone.

 Mahes came to India or rather Kanha national park in 2006 and joined Pugdundee Safaris.
 He went on a 10-day training that introduced him to the local species of Reptiles, Mammals, birds, and plants.

 What Skills do I need for being a Naturalist?

 Like any other profession, being a naturalist has its own skill requirements, here are some of them.